parraman/micobs/README.md

 - LICENSE: a copy of the Eclipse Public License v1.0.
 - README.md: this file.

-The project's documentation can be found on http://micobs.readthedocs.org
+The project's documentation can be found on http://micobs.readthedocs.org (in progress).